 The most important thing to know about battery life is that it's all relative; you could log a workout that drains the battery in a flash, or you could wear the watch all day without really checking it, and it'll last longer.

 There's tons of variables involved, and it's up to you how much you're able to stretch it out, as we'll explore through the battery saving tips further below in this guide.

 Read this: How to charge the Apple Watch

-How long does it take to charge Apple Watch?
+How long does the Apple Watch take to charge?

-For both the Series 3 and Series 4, Apple estimates that it takes 90 minutes to reach 80% battery, with 100% being reached after two hours on the magnetic charging cable.
-This may vary if you're using a third-party charger, of course.
+For the Series 5, Series 4 and Series 3, Apple estimates that it takes two hours for Apple Watch to charge, with 80% being reached after 90 minutes on the magnetic charging cable.
+This may vary if you're using a third-party charger.